-Staff recommends the Board request the General Assembly to authorize a loan for \$2,272,500 (\$2,250,000 for Project costs and \$22,500 for the 1% loan service fee) to the Central Colorado Water Conservancy District, acting by and through a water activity enterprise, for the Walker Recharge Project in the 2019 CWCB Project Bill, from the Severance Tax Perpetual Base Fund.
+Staff recommends the Board request the General Assembly to authorize a loan for \$3,030,000 (\$3,000,000 for Project costs and \$30,000 for the 1% loan service fee) to the Well Augmentation Subdistrict of Central Colorado Water Conservancy District for the Walker Recharge Project in the 2019 CWCB Project Bill, from the Severance Tax Perpetual Base Fund.
 The loan terms shall be 30 years at the agricultural rate of 1.75% per annum.
 Security for the loan shall be in compliance with CWCB Financial Policy #5.